multiOmicMechanismAwareML/CodeBase/README.md

 The metabobolic modelling code is in [Code/Metabolic_Modelling](Code/Metabolic_Modelling) and has been tested in Matlab R2015b.

 To calculate the metabolic fluxes for all yeast strains, run RUN.m.
-This will automatically start the FBA process using the gene expression data in msbdataAltered.mat and the metabolic model in yeastmm.mat.
+This will automatically start the FBA process using the gene expression data in msbdataAltered.mat and the metabolic model in iSce926.mat.

 The obtained flux levels can then be extracted and used to create a complete dataset

-Approx running time: 24 hours - this code will re-run the modelling process
+Approx running time: ~3 hours - this code will re-run the modelling process

 #### Matlab dependencies